 ¼ tsp salt

 1. Preheat the oven to 375F (190C).
 Melt the butter and keep in a warm place.
-Use a bit of the butter to brush the pan and sprinkle it with a flour.
-Turn upsidedown and tap on the pan, to get rid of excess flour.
+Use a bit of the butter to brush the pan and sprinkle it with a bit of flour.
+Turn upside down and tap on the pan, to get rid of excess flour.
 Place the pan in the fridge until using.

 2. Mix the egg whites and vanilla in a large bowl, and whisk for about one minute, until large bubbles appear.
 Add the powdered sugar and whisk until frothy, about 1 minute.

-3. Add the rest of the ingredients and mix briefly to a fairly liquid batter.
-Use a measuring cup to divide the batter evenly between the baking cups.
+3. Add the rest of ingredients and mix briefly to a fairly liquid batter.
+Use a measuring jug to divide the batter evenly between the baking cups.

 4. Bake for 12 minutes.
 Take out of the oven and leave in the pan for a minute.
 Place a large tray on top of the baking pan and turn it upside down, to release the cakes.
 Place on a rack and let cool to room temperature before serving.
 Serve as is, or with Lemon Curd and fresh berries.

-This Lemon Curd is not as thick as others, which is exactly what makes it prefect for serving as a sauce with the Friands.
+* This Lemon Curd is not as thick as most curds, which makes it prefect for serving as a sauce with the Friands.
 If you’re looking for a thicker spread type of lemon curd, double the amount of butter.

 Makes: 1 cup